Ukiah High School

 The Ukiah Unified District Board of Education approved the following requirements for graduation:

-ALL STUDENTS must successfully complete a minimum of 230 credits, not more than 40 of which may be physical education.
+ALL STUDENTS must successfully complete a minimum of 230 credits, no more than 40 of which may be physical education.
 Counselors work with students to ensure that the graduation requirements are met.

 - One year of World History or AP European History

 - One year of U.S. History or AP U.S. History

 - One year of American Institutions/Economics or AP Comparative Government

 - Two years of Mathematics courses, including one year of an Algebra course (Algebra I or Algebra Essentials)

 - Two years of Science courses: one Life science course, one Physical science course or two years of Agriculture courses or one of each

 - The second year of Physical Education can be waived; see your counselor for details.